Kelly Marie Janke- Prichard

 Kelly was the apple of her father's eye, a person that worried and would get pre-occupied, but in the end never showed it.
 She was calm, and sincere each and every day, and if you met her she truly loved talking to you, learning about you, and believing in you.
 That is what made Kelly so inspiring to everyone, her students, her family, anyone she met, and especially Shane.

 Her life was full and filled with love.
-While in the end, she was not able to have many visitors, she appreciated the many texts, notes, flowers (even tho she said flowers reminded her of funerals), please know her days were the brightest.
+While in the end, she was not able to have many visitors, she appreciated the many texts, notes, flowers (even though she said flowers reminded her of funerals), please know her days were the brightest.
 As her ALS progressed Kelly & Shane were together everyday, and spent those at home, where she always wanted to be and felt so at peace.
 Caring for everything was Shane who never left, just as they always planned.

 Thanks for the care team at Agrace Hospice during the final days, making the process seamless and calming, and allowing for Kelly to remain in her home.
 We are eternally grateful.